fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 The `fusioncharts` package for `npm` can now be used in two different ways:

-* **FusionCharts ES module** - From v3.13.0 we are providing the FusionCharts library as ES modules within the `fusioncharts` npm package.
+* **FusionCharts ES module** - From v3.13.0 we are providing the FusionCharts library as ES (ECMAScript) modules within the `fusioncharts` npm package.
 This package let's you selectively add modules as per your requirement.
-For example - You only need the angular guage, pie chart and the column chart.
+For example - You need to render the **angular guage**, **pie chart** and the **column chart**.
 The FusionCharts ES module allows you to cherry pick only these visualizations and use in your application.

  Similarly, you can also select specific features to be used in your application.
-For example - You can opt only to show trendlines.
+For example - You can opt only to show **crosslines** for `zoomline` charts.
 The folders of the module is shown in the table below:

  <table>
     <tr>